Diwu-Yi/3702SA1Team9/README.md

 https://github.com/Diwu-Yi/3702SA1Team9

+## Please See the bedded folder of Business_Plan_and_Report for SA1 Team9's Business Plan and Report for the Project.

 ## Below is the original README from the app gallery, Intelligentsia, note that the edition of keyring.R is NOT required to run IntelliShare

 ### Prerequisites